Arbitration / Mediation Lawyers

-Arbitration is particularly common in Maricopa County, because the rules for the Local Superior Court require that all claims for less than $50,000 be subject to compulsory arbitration, with an optional appeal to a jury trial after the arbitration is completed.
+Arbitration is common in Maricopa County, because the rules for the Local Superior Court require that all claims for less than $50,000 be subject to compulsory arbitration, with an optional appeal to a jury trial after the arbitration is completed.
 Not all cases are suitable for mediation or arbitration.
 We can advise you as to whether participation in a mediation or arbitration is advisable in your particular case, always considering your long-term goals.

 Gunderson, Denton & Peterson, P.C. represents clients in both arbitrations and mediations.
 All of the firm’s partners have acted as arbitrators in the past, and have also participated as counsel for plaintiffs and defendants in arbitration proceedings.
 Our lawyers have also represented clients in many mediations.
 We are careful to define our client’s goals before going to mediation, so that we can work toward a successful resolution of the case.